yydcdut/RxMarkdown/README.md

 # RxMarkdown

-RxMarkdown is an Android library that helps you display simple markdown text in `android.widget.EditText` or `android.widget.TextView` .
+RxMarkdown is an Android library that helps to display simple markdown text in `android.widget.EditText` or `android.widget.TextView` .

 It is backed by RxJava, implementing complicated APIs as handy reactive observables.

 中文：[README-zh-rCN.md](./README-zh-rCN.md)

 ## Support Grammar

+RxMarkdown now provides 2 factories to parse markdown,  `TextFactory` and `EditFactory` .

+`TextFactory` : Supports most of the markdown grammars，but it will destroy the integrity of the content.
+So, it applies to render in `TextView` .

+`EditFactory` : Supports some grammars，and it won't destroy the integrity of the content, the parsing speed is faster than `TextFactory` , So, it applies to real-time preview in `EditText` .

+### TextFactory

 - [x] Header `# ` / `## ` / `### ` / `#### ` / `##### ` / `####### `
 - [x] BlockQuote `>  `